 How did Google collect so much personal data about you?
 Any time you visit a website that uses Google Analytics or Google Ads, Google can monitor your behaviour.
 Google saves this data in your profile when you are logged in with your Google account.
 This is how Google can show you ads related to your recent website visits or online purchases.
 Google can use your credit card purchase history if it is linked to your Google account, unless you have opted out of sharing the information.
 By combining all this information, Google might know your style better than your best friend or family.

 Facebook also uses the information it collects for targeted advertising.
 The content of your posts, pictures and videos you’ve published, as well as the places you’ve been to build a very accurate profile.
 Facebook can combine your profile with the interests of your friends to suggest goods or services that you are more than likely interested in.
 I bet that you have seen some of these already in your news feed.
 Including information from your friends could also have a negative impact on the accuracy of the information used to send you ads, especially if they have vastly different taste to you.

 This type of targeted marketing may seem invasive and you may even question the legality of how these companies gather the information, but it has its benefits.
 Accurate recommendations are definitely better than inaccurate or irrelevant ones.
 By knowing your personal taste, companies like Facebook, Google, Apple, Amazon and Microsoft can provide a more efficient and desirable shopping experience.
 However, it does it does further erode the privacy you once had.

-While this anecdote focusses on the customer’s experience of targeted advertising, it also touches on the benefits to the business that the ads are for.
-If you are a business owner why not take advantage of the marketing phenomenon and team up with the like of google or Facebook.
+While this anecdote focuses on the customer’s experience of targeted advertising, it also touches on the benefits to the business that the ads are for.
+If you are a business owner in Perth Western Australia, why not take advantage of the marketing phenomenon and team up with the like of Google or Facebook.
 If you can’t beat them, join them.